AdamWilsonLab/emma_docker/README.md

 Visit `localhost:8787` in your browser and log in with username rstudio and the password you set.
 NB: Setting a password is now REQUIRED.
 Container will error otherwise.

-Note that all commands documented here work in just the same way with any container derived from rocker/rstudio, such as rocker/tidyverse.

 ## Local machine (no password)